25 Encouraging Bible Verses for Addiction Recovery

 Count it all joy, my brothers and sisters, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.”
 James 1:2-3

-Joy is the last thing that comes to mind when faced with addiction.
+Joy is the last thing that comes to mind when faced with addiction recovery.
 However, James does call the addiction a joy, but rather that through the struggles God forges strength and persistence.
-Those valuable qualities are necessary to stay the course and remain clean.
-Steadfastness is key to overcoming any addiction through Christ alone.

 13. Conquering Temptation